rigelminer/rigel/README.md

       --no-pool-url
           Hides pool URL from the share submissions log and displays the algorithm name instead

+      --no-colour
+          Disables colour in the miner output (TUI would still display colours)

       --no-tui
           Disables terminal user interface (TUI)